Meet Our Staff

 Raenel is passionate about education and is committed to students meeting their academic potentials in a safe and fun learning environment.
 Much of her work and research has been grounded in the belief that all children deserve a quality education.
 On a personal note, Raenel married her high school sweetheart, Jesse, and they have a daughter who graduated from Mercer University and a son who graduated from NC State University.

 Arlie has 14 years experience working with all grades K-12.
 Her initial years were spent at a community centered, project-based, charter high school in Wake County teaching Spanish and developing curriculum.
 In her final year there, she took a group of students on a 3 week language immersion trip to Mexico.
-She went on to work as an administrator and educational consultant for other charters while completing a Master’s degree.
+She went on to work as an administrator and educational consultant for other charters while completing a Master’s degree in school administration and K-12 principal's licensure.

 In Wake County Public Schools, she taught Spanish, Latin, World Languages, and Graffiti Arts at a Magnet Middle School.
 She led various teams to develop curriculum for Paideia and Museum education.